(A wealth transfer scheme that would put the Paris Accord to shame)

 Goal 17.
 Strengthen the means of implementation and revitalize the Global Partnership for Sustainable Development

-A quick look will show 2 things:
+A quick look will show several things:

-1/ A near obsession with gender equality
+(a) Obsession with gender equality

 1.4 By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance